pyecore/pyecore/doc/source/user/advanced.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 With the same flexibility, you can add behavior to your existing ``.ecore``.
 To
-ease all of this, you can make use of the ``DynamicEPackage`` helper.
+simplify this, you can make use of the ``DynamicEPackage`` helper.
 Here is
 an example of how to use it.
-We consider that we have an existing
+Consider that we have an existing
-``hello.ecore`` file, with the same metamodel than before:
+``hello.ecore`` file, with the same metamodel as before:

 .. code-block:: python

     from pyecore.resources import ResourceSet, URI
     from pyecore.utils import DynamicEPackage
-    import pyecore.behavior as behavior
+    import pyecore.behavior # This import adds the behavior decorator to EClass

     # Read the metamodel first
     rset = ResourceSet()